 Google information on local listings much outweighs Apple Maps skills.
-Apple Maps only has the basics like the business name, hours, location, and website.
+Apple Maps only has the basics like the practice name, hours, location, and website.
 It isn’t very detailed.
 The search doesn’t allow much room.
 It would be helpful to have different categories available so that one is able to find what they’re looking for.

 After the rebuild, Apple Maps is now compatible with the Apple Watch, which makes it easier to access for local searching.